 Hello, my name is Jeffrey.
 I am currently an Associate Professor of English at Shizuoka University here in Japan where I teach a wide-range of English courses to first and second year students.
 I hold an M.Ed. in "TESOL, Technology in Education, and Curriculum Design" from Temple University and a Bachelor's degree in "English Writing" from the University of Pittsburgh.
 I have spent much of the last several years focusing on vocabulary acquisition research as well as serving as an editor for English-Japanese dictionaries and High School English textbooks.
 I have also had the pleasure of line-editing three published fantasy novels for a friend.

 I have a wide variety of interests, many academic and some not, and I have spent much of my time as a university teacher experimenting with classroom pragmatics and the effective use of technology in the classroom.
 My main goal has been to learn how to boost both learner interest and learner motivation.
-I'm also interested in human-technology interaction, especially in how it relates to our lives and to how people in the "Internet in your pocket" age interact and learn.
-I have no intention on conducting any research in this field, but I do keep a close eye on it!.
+These last several years I have been exploring such topics as "Methods of Language Acquisition", "Children's Literature", and what is sometimes called "Tolkien Studies" which includes topics such as his life, his academic work, his published books, Old English, Old Norse, Victorian & Edwardian History, and Fairy-Stories.
+(And yes, that has kept me quite busy!)

-Incidental vocabulary acquisition is simply the learning of new words through receiving a lot of input.
-For example, children naturally learn a large number of words by reading picture books (and later storybooks) with their parents and on their own.
+Incidental vocabulary acquisition, simply put, is when someone learns new words by receiving lots of input.
+Children, for example, naturally learn a large number of new words by interacting with their parents and learn even more through picture books and storybooks later in life.

-My own research examines what types of input might be more useful for those wishing to learn or improve their English.
-In the past I have looked at newspaper articles and TV news.
-Recently I have looked at the "Harry Potter" series of books, and from now on (2019~) I will be looking at other novels as well as TV programs and movies.
+In the past I have looked at newspaper articles and TV news, a few years ago I looked at the "Harry Potter" series of books, and I will soon been looking at the entire "Downton Abbey" TV series.

 Children's Literature (c.
 1880s-1950s)